AnneLonero/Credit_Risk_Analysis/README.md

     * Compare two machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier to predict credit risk

-At the end, based in the evaluation of these models performance, we will make a recommendation on whether they could be used to predict redit risk.
+At the end, based on the evaluation of these models performance, we will make a recommendation on whether they could be used to predict credit risk.

 ## Results